buildbuddy-io/buildbuddy/website/blog/buck2.md

 2. Remote Execution

-   Using BuildBuddy as the RBE backend should be as simple as copying the configurations from the website.
+   Using BuildBuddy as the RBE backend should be as simple as copying the configurations from the website:

    ```
    build:remote --jobs=600